Stacked Markets

 This comparison would not be honest without acknowledging where Bybit is genuinely stronger today.

-Breadth of markets.
-Bybit offers hundreds of perpetual markets, including newly launched US stock perpetuals, inverse contracts, and options.
-Stacked Markets covers a wide range of crypto perps through Hyperliquid's CLOB but does not match Bybit's full product surface.
+- Market breadth.
+Bybit offers hundreds of perpetual markets, including US stock perpetuals, inverse contracts, and options.
+Stacked Markets routes through Hyperliquid's CLOB, which covers a wide range of crypto perp markets but does not match Bybit's full product surface.

-Lower friction.
+- Onboarding friction.
 Bybit requires an email and a password.
-Stacked Markets requires an Ethereum wallet, signer address setup, and familiarity with transaction signing.
-For traders who are not already wallet-native, the path is steeper.
+Stacked Markets requires an Ethereum wallet, a signer address setup, and familiarity with transaction signing.
+For traders who are not already wallet-native, the onboarding path is steeper.

-Mobile app.
+- Mobile experience.
 Bybit has a mature mobile app.
 Stacked Markets is currently live on testnet with a keyboard-first desktop interface.
 Mobile parity is not yet documented.

 Honest risk caveats

 Perpetual futures carry liquidation risk regardless of platform.
-Leverage amplifies losses as well as gains.
+High leverage amplifies losses as well as gains.
 Funding rates can work against your position over time.
+Slippage-bounded IOC orders protect you from bad fills.
+They do not protect you from bad trades.
 Trade with position sizes you can afford to lose.
 Know your liquidation price before you enter.
 Verify what you sign before you confirm.

 FAQs